Darcy Anderson: Career

 Again Anderson would fail to settle, and he would start the 1999/00 season playing for the Fort Worth Brahmas, since re-located to North Richland Hills and renamed the Texas Brahmas.
 The 1999/00 season would be a turbulent one for Anderson and he would ice with no less than four teams in just one season.
 In addition to the Brahmas he played for the Missouri River Otters, the Colorado Gold Kings and the Phoenix Mustangs at UHL and WCHL levels respectively.

 The following season, 2000/01 would also see Anderson play for a number of different teams, this time he would initially play for the CHL Fayetteville Force but after their collapse due to financial issues, he would move to another CHL team, the Border City Bandits.
 Again financial problems would ensue and Anderson would again move, this time to the Adirondack IceHawks of the UHL.
 He would grab four points in twelve games for the IceHawks, helping them into the post-season although Anderson would only feature in one playoff game.

 Anderson settled well in the UHL, and his signature would be snapped up in the close season by the newly re-established Kalamazoo Wings.
 Anderson would be a reliable if not spectacular point scorer for the Wings, and would manage 20 points in 46 regular season games.
-Despite this increase in productivity Anderson would choose not to re-sign for the Wings, and would again move across the Atlantic to sign for HC Milano.
+Despite this increase in productivity Anderson would choose not to re-sign for the Wings, and would again move across the Atlantic to sign for Milano Vipers.
 He played 23 games for Milano, and would manage 12 points in the process and so would be part of the Milano squad that would lift both the league championship and the playoff title.

 Anderson would stay in Italy for the following season, 2003/04, and would sign for SV Renon, again playing in Serie A. His goal scoring touch returned and in 12 games he would total 20 points.
 This form would alert then head coach of the Manchester Phoenix, Rick Brebant who would successfully sign Anderson mid-season.
 Despite the change in climate and culture, Anderson again settled well and managed to finish the season with 22 points in 30 EIHL games, so helping Manchester into the playoffs.
 Anderson would again be a reliable scorer in the post-season, with 4 points in 6 games prior to the Phoenix being eliminated.

 Financial problems would follow for Manchester though, and playing operations were suspended in the summer of 2004.
 Anderson took this opportunity to take up a coaching role in the game, and would return home to become a coach for the Ontario Minor Hockey Association, and would become a HTCP Level 1 standard trainer.